Create a CKS cluster

 ## View details of deployed clusters

 To view more information about a deployed cluster, click the vertical ellipses menu beside the cluster name and select **View Details**.
-This opens the cluster's current configuration in JSON, as well as information about the cluster's age, location, name, associated API endpoint, and current state.
+This opens the cluster's current configuration in JSON, along with information about the cluster's age, location, name, associated API endpoint, and current state.
 To return to the dashboard, close this panel.

 ## Cluster statuses